axodotdev/cargo-dist/book/src/reference/config.md

 Example: `windows-archive = ".tar.gz"`

-Allows you to specify the file format to use for [executable-zips][] that target windows.
+Allows you to specify the file format to use for [archives][] that target windows.
 The default is ".zip".
 Supported values:

 * ".zip"